artmanque/JobCrawler/README.md

 The relevant parameters are available for user to enter in a GUI window.
 The parameters are the following:

-	- Keyword: Enter a valid keyword(one) in this field to search for relevant jobs.
+	- Keyword: Enter a valid keyword in this field to search for relevant jobs.

-	- Location: Enter valid location(which the website accepts) in this field.
+	- Location: Enter valid location in this field.

 	- Date Posted: (case insensitive)